aju22/EfficientNet/README.md

 ![](https://raw.githubusercontent.com/tensorflow/tpu/master/models/official/efficientnet/g3doc/params.png)

 This notebook is an attempt to understand the model architecture, intuition behind EFficientNet, and its implementation on a code-level in Tensorflow-Keras.
+(Includes all versions of EfficientNet : b0-b7)

 This notebook also includes the additional Squeeze Excitation layer module, discussed in the paper and the Inverted Residual Blocks both used for building the entirety of EfficientNet.

-# Note:
-Includes all versions of EfficientNet : b0-b7